jbouwh/omnikdatalogger/scripts/proxy/README.md

 The output can be processed with [omnikdatalogger](https://github.com/jbouwh/omnikdatalogger) for output to pvoutput, mqtt, influxdb and integration with Home Assistant.

 ## Install using pip
-`pip3 install omnikdataloggerproxy`
+`sudo pip3 install omnikdataloggerproxy`

-The supporting files are installed at the folder *{root}/shared/omnikdataloggerproxy/*
+The supporting files are installed at the folder */usr/local/share/omnikdataloggerproxy/*

 ### Command line
 ```